keyfm/aureus_ad/README.md

 The raw genomic sequence data for 1,336 S. aureus isolates has been deposited at SRA Bioproject [PRJNA715375](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA715375/) and [PRJNA715649](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA715649/).
 Details about each isolate, incl. individual Biosample SRR-IDs, are presented in Supplementary Table 10 of the publication, which we also provide as csv here `SOMTable10.tsv`.
 The entire raw sequence data should be obtained and stored prior to the analysis (eg.  using `fastq-dump`).

 The pipeline is divided into the following major analyses:
-1. Within-patient
+1. Across-patient
-2. Across-patient
+2. Within-patient
+4. Public data analysis
-3. Generation of Figures and Tables
+5. Generation of Figures and Tables

 Below details are provided about the execution of each step.